Eterbase Coin Trading 4.9% Lower This Week (XBASE)

-Eterbase Coin (CURRENCY:XBASE) traded 6.4% lower against the U.S. dollar during the 24 hour period ending at 13:00 PM Eastern on September 3rd.
-One Eterbase Coin coin can currently be bought for about $0.0031 or 0.00000026 BTC on cryptocurrency exchanges.
-During the last seven days, Eterbase Coin has traded 4.9% lower against the U.S. dollar.
-Eterbase Coin has a market capitalization of $3.10 million and $44,732.00 worth of Eterbase Coin was traded on exchanges in the last day.
+Eterbase Coin (CURRENCY:XBASE) traded 6.4% lower against the U.S. dollar during the 1-day period ending at 23:00 PM Eastern on September 5th.
+Eterbase Coin has a market capitalization of $3.10 million and approximately $44,732.00 worth of Eterbase Coin was traded on exchanges in the last day.
+During the last seven days, Eterbase Coin has traded down 4.9% against the U.S. dollar.
+One Eterbase Coin coin can currently be purchased for approximately $0.0031 or 0.00000026 BTC on major exchanges.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.